 From the cape, we walked back through the Geopark, skipped the long queue for photographing the "Queen´s Head", and were welcomed by a food street at the exit, where I got some mango juice.

 We had planned to take the Tourist Shuttle back to Keelung but didn´t want to wait and were seduced by the many waiting cabs at the Geopark.
 The driver was a bit strenuous, as he wanted us to book a day tour and we had to politely decline this offer several times during the ride.
 We exited the cab at the Keelung Train Station and first plundered a bakery, before we walked again to the bus stop for the Taiwan Tourist Shuttle, this time waiting for the East Line.

-We slowly descended the mountain and came along the Martyr´s Shrine before we came to the stairs which ended at a fire station.
-From there we walked southwards, crossed the river and came to the Miaokou Night Market with the Dianji Temple.
-There was a lot of traffic and Keelung certainly is a busy town.
+We slowly descended the mountain and came to the Martyr's Shrine before we went to the stairs which ended at a fire station.
+From there we walked southwards, crossed the river and went to the Miaokou Night Market with the Dianji Temple.
+There was a lot of traffic and Keelung indeed is a busy town.

 At the Taipei Train Station, we found a restaurant in an underground mall, where we enjoyed pizza, chicken, and pasta.
-It was just a short drive with the MRT back to Ximen and to the Via Hotel.
+It was just a short drive from the MRT back to Ximen and to the Via Hotel.
 We really needed to wash some clothes and were happy that they have a washing machine.
-The machine, however, was completely different to the ones I know and the Chinese instructions didn´t help, so we actually needed to ask the staff for help.
-They were really nice and sent someone, so we could wear clean clothes for our final days in Taiwan.
+The machine, however, was utterly different to the ones I know and the Chinese instructions didn't help, so we actually needed to ask the staff for assistance.
+They were really helpful and sent someone so we could wear clean clothes for our final days in Taiwan.